ioslas/JAVA-mini_educated_projects/Beginner_educated_level/Desktop_Development/Graphs/README.md

 ## Technologies Used
 `import java.util.*;`
-- `Random`: to create random number of vertices
+- `Random`: generate random number of vertices
 - `Scanner`: input from keyboard
 - ALL the important **data structures**: `LinkedList, HashMap, HashSet(for duplicates), Queue(PriorityQueue)`, etc.